sozercan/aikit/README.md

 - 🚢 Kubernetes deployment ready
 - 📦 Supports multiple models with a single image
 - 🖥️ Supports GPU-accelerated inferencing with NVIDIA GPUs
+- 🔐 Signed images for `aikit` and pre-made models

 ## Demos